Q2 Resource Roundup (2026)

 • Prevention Meets Fashion (PMF) Sex Education Program provides comprehensive sex education to Black, Indigenous, People of Color, LGBTQ+, and non-binary communities.
 Their programming is currently offering free HIV self-testing and COVID at-home and narcan kits.
 Learn more about these free offerings here.

-• Sisterly HQ is a digital community that empowers Nigerian women to tell their stories their way, and connects them with opportunities and resources to succeed.
+• Sisterly HQis a digital community that empowers Nigerian women to tell their stories their way, and connects them with opportunities and resources to succeed.

 • Portland Outright provides free chest binders to LGBTQ+ young people in Maine (ages 13 & up).